xtendui/xtendui/src/gatsby/markdown/intro/brand/index.md

 category: "Other"
 parent: "Brand"
 title: "Brand"
-description: "Xtend UI brand assets for sharing."
+description: "Brand assets for sharing."
 ---

 Here are assets for sharing informations like in articles or other internet media.